apache/cloudstack-docs-admin/source/accounts.rst

 running a migration tool by the CloudStack admin.
 The migration tool is located at ``/usr/share/cloudstack-common/scripts/util/migrate-dynamicroles.py``.

+**NOTE: If you have not changed your commands.properties file at any time, then it is recommended to use the -D (default) option as otherwise new API commands may not be added to the dynamic roles database.**

 During migration, this tool enables an internal flag in the database, copies existing static role-based rules from provided commands.properties file (typically at ``/etc/cloudstack/management/commands.properties``) to the database